jaccen/SW-Engine/README.md

-# SW-Engine
+SW-Engine

-Cross-platform  3D engine, based on Opengl、Opengles、vulkan、DX
+Cross-platform 3D engine, based on Opengl、Opengles、vulkan、DX with Editor
-with Editor

-until now surport  platform：
+until now, surported platforms：

 Windows ----- surport

 Android ------ unsurport

 IOS --------- unsurport

 MaxOS ------- unsurport

 Web --------- unsurport

 Linux ------- unsurport

 Doing：

-（1）Base Framework
+(1)Base Framework

 Todo:

-（1）
+(1)

+How to use：

+For Windows：

+Install Cmake；Download the source ；then generate the VS project;

+For MAC:

+For Android: